Script Language

 local size = #my_array -- size=3

-Dictionary Tables
+Dictionary tables

-Besides simple variables and arrays, you can also use dictionary tables that consist of a collection of key/value pairs.
+Besides simple variables and arrays, you can use dictionary tables that consist of a collection of key/value pairs.
 These keys and values can be heterogeneous (with different types).

 You can iterate through all the entries of the dictionary (for k,v in pairs(t) do end) by using the function pairs(t).